 The Student Poster Session will be Thursday 3:30 - 5:30.
 Set up is between 1:30 and 2:15, the judges will need to be alone with the posters from 2:15 - 3:30.
 If your poster is not set up by 2:15 it will not be eligible for the prize.

-SfAA will give each participant a number designating your poster display area and will provide binder clips/push pins and a display board 40 inches by 30 inches (you can orient your poster to either portrait or landscape.).
+SfAA will give each participant a number designating your poster display area and will provide binder clips and a display board 40 inches by 30 inches (you can orient your poster to either portrait or landscape.).
 Posters must not exceed 40 inches by 30 inches.
 If it exceeds these parameters, it will be disqualified.

 ©Society for Applied Anthropology